 Read our full The Witness review

-Blizzard’s made a fortune developing addictive computer games and Diablo III is no different.
-Though Diablo II loyalists had to wait 12 years for a sequel, it didn’t disappoint upon debut.
-Since its release Blizzard has remained steadfast in its dedication to listening to its users and updating the game accordingly.
+Blizzard’s made a fortune developing addictive computer games, and Diablo III is no different.
+Twelve years after Diablo II, the third entry in the series was plagued with criticism upon launch, with an always-online model and a slew of connection problems.
+Since its release, though, Blizzard has remained steadfast in its dedication to listening to its users and updating the game accordingly.

-Featuring a small learning curve — though difficult to master — Diablo III won’t alienate newcomers to the series.
+Even though the game has a small learning curve that’s a bit difficult to master, Diablo III won’t alienate newcomers to the series.
 Hack and slash your way through the land of Sanctuary as you fend off various demonic hordes and level up your character.
-Diablo III is dungeon crawling at its finest yet never feels repetitive with its deep class and loot system.
+Diablo III is dungeon crawling at its finest, yet never feels repetitive with its deep class and loot system.
 It’s not far-fetched to dump an entire weekend into this game and feel like you’ve only just started playing.

 Read our full Diablo III review